civican/legisinfo/42-1/bills/C-59/bill_text.md

     the `Intelligence Commissioner Act`.

+  **(1.1)** Unless the context requires otherwise, every reference to the former department in any Act of Parliament, other than an Act referred to in subsection (1), or in any order, regulation or other instrument made under an Act of Parliament is deemed to be a reference to the new department.

   **(2)** The designation of a person as deputy head of the former department in any order of the Governor in Council made under section 55 of the `National Security and Intelligence Review Agency Act` is deemed to be a designation of the Chief of the new department as deputy head of that department.